-Disclaimer: Episode Costs Cannot be Perfectly Replicated Using CCLF Data converted back to real dollars using the ratio of actual to standardized payments.
-The ratio is based on total regulated payments for each hospital over full performance years (the same ratio is used to calculate target prices and determine reconciliation).
+Disclaimer: Episode Costs Cannot Be Perfectly Replicated Using CCLF Data

+All regulated payments are standardized using the CMS methodology for standardized allowed amounts to avoid feedback effects from the Global Budget Revenue.
+After standardization, regulated payments are converted back to real dollars using the ratio of actual to standardized payments.
+The ratio is based on total regulated payments for each hospital over full performance years.
+(The same ratio is used to calculate target prices and determine reconciliation.)
 The episode costs calculated by the HSCRC cannot be perfectly replicated using the CCLF data files because the CCLF data does not include standardized amounts.